ppkgtmm/pk/src/contents/projects/olist-dashboard.md

 Work done in this step are

-- creating order year, order month and customer state parameters

-    **Reason :** To use the parameter values for data filtering
+1. creating order year, order month and customer state parameters to use for data filtering

-- visualization of sales accompanied with year to date sales and difference in sales from previous calendar month
+2. visualizing sales accompanied with year to date sales and difference in sales from last calendar month for comparison

-    **Reason :** To summarize revenue generated throughout the month and year (when the month ended) and to provide comparison with last month sales

 ![revenue](./imgs/olist/sales.png)

-- displaying average of order ratings, percent of orders rated and percent of orders rated less than the average

-    **Reason :** To provide overview of customer satisfaction along with customer feedback rate and rate of orders that were perceived as dissatisfactory than average
+3. displaying average of order ratings, percent of orders rated and percent of orders rated less than the average to provide overview of customer satisfaction, customer feedback rate and proportion of orders perceived as dissatisfactory than average

 ![order-ratings](./imgs/olist/ratings.png)

-- summarization of delayed order deliveries in terms of count, proportion and worst case

-    **Reason :** To highlight whether improvements are needed in delivery service which also have effect on customer satisfaction
+4. summarizing delayed order deliveries in terms of count, proportion and worst case to highlight if improvements are required in delivery service since it also impacts customer satisfaction

 ![delayed-deliveries](./imgs/olist/delays.png)

-- map visualization of state counties with at least one order made in selected calendar month

-    **Reason :** To provide aggregated measures similar to state level and additionally provide the contribution of county sales to state level revenue
+5. visualizing contribution of county sales to state level revenue and summarizing a subset of state level measures for each county

 ![county-map](./imgs/olist/county.png)

-- making use of bar chart to represent sales by product category group
+6. representing sales by product category group using bar chart to highlight top selling group for filtered location

-    **Reason :** To determine product classifications that are major source of income and the extent to which those classifications contribute towards total revenue

 ![category-sales](./imgs/olist/category-sales.png)

-- creating action that is triggered upon clicking a county in map visualization

-    **Reason :** To summarize revenue by product classification at county level of detail
+7. creating action that is triggered upon clicking a county in map to summarize revenue by product category for the county

 ![county-category-sales](./imgs/olist/filtered-category-sales.png)